-What do kangaroos eat?
-That depends — there are many different kinds of kangaroos, and kangaroo habitat varies accordingly.
+There are many different kinds of kangaroos, and kangaroo diet and habitat varies accordingly.
 Some live up in trees, some in the desert, others occupy open grasslands.
 The major dietary difference is between tree kangaroos and terrestrial kangaroos.

 Three general types of terrestrial kangaroos are recognized, wallabies, wallaroos, and ordinary kangaroos.
 In terms of weight, wallaroos are about the same size as ordinary kangaroos, but they are stouter and shorter.
 Wallabies are generally smaller than either wallaroos or ordinary kangaroos.

 Tree kangaroos, as their name indicates, spend most of their time in trees, but they also come down to the ground from time to time to feed.
 Like terrestrial kangaroos, they have strong hind legs and long, narrow feet, but they have longer tails.
 Their stronger forelegs, longer claws, and rubbery soles allow them to get a good grip on trees.

 Most terrestrial kangaroos drink very little water.
 They can get most of the water they need by eating green plants.
 Red kangaroos can go without water for two or three months (red kangaroo habitat is generally quite xeric).
 The tammar wallaby (Macropus eugenii) is able to live even off saltwater.